janetjoywilson/janetjoywilson.github.io/_posts/2020-05-02-stories-behind-the-drapes.md

 Ingredients for a happy life includes people with white wine and pecans.
 Right?

 Last year on Canada Day weekend I was making a new vegan recipe for a dinner party.
-I realized on that holiday Monday that I needed half a cup of white wine.
+I realized on that holiday Monday that I needed 1/2 cup of white wine.
 I didn’t have any white wine!
 LCBO was closed for the holiday.
 I asked my usual suspects who were either away or didn’t have any (what?!).
 What’s a girl to do?
 I put on my summer hat, took out some lemon squares from the freezer (always have a sweet in the freezer ‘just in case someone drops by for tea’) and with my Corning measuring cup in hand, marched off down the street looking for someone to be out and about with a good wine cellar!

 ## Heather

 Heather was in her front yard weeding.
 I called out and posed my question.
 Do you have white wine?
 I need ½ cup for a recipe.
 She asked “Chardonnay or Pinot Grigio?”
 As they say, the rest is history.
 I was invited to her back deck for a cold beer – it was a hot day! – and a conversation.
 We’d never met.
 I’ve lived in this neighbourhood for 25 years.
 She’s been here for 30!!
 Raising kids and working and being on the other side of the street past the intersection meant we’d never seen each other.

 It’s actually easy to avoid getting to know others … walk outside your door, get in a car, drive off to work or shop or whatever.
-Working at home for many means exploring their hood more.
+Working at home now provides the opportunity to explore one's hood more.

 Since that day forward, she has become a trusted friend.
 During these COVID-19 weeks, I text her every morning so she knows I’m alive.
 Our opening line is usually ‘what are you having for breakfast?”
 Sometimes it’s garden talk.
 She and John have a glorious garden oasis!!